mbeaudru/modern-js-cheatsheet/readme.md

 console.log(sum) //21
 ```

-Just like for .map and .filter methods, .reduce is applied on an array and takes a function as first parameter.
+Just like for .map and .filter methods, .reduce is applied on an array and takes a function as the first parameter.

 This time though, there are changes: